 The Graduate Diploma in Fuel Technology is awarded on the successful completion of one year of full-time study (18 hours per week) or two years of part-time study (9 hours per week).
-The course is a blend of formal lectures and laboratory work at undergraduate and post-graduate levels and allows of elective specializations in various branches of Fuel Science or Fuel Engincering, viz., Combustion Engineering, Gas Engineering, Coal Science, Coal Preparation, Carbonization, Liquid Fuels, and Fuel Plant Design.
+The course is a blend of formal lectures and laboratory work at undergraduate and post-graduate levels.
 It involves the following programme: